judka-uriel/uriel-book/uriel_en.md

 a Jewish woman are not considered Jews at all, of whom it could be said in the words of Devarim [25:10](https://www.sefaria.org/Deuteronomy.25.10): “And his name shall be called in Israel”.
 Therefore they are forbidden to participate in the ceremony of chalitzah.
-On the other hand, in Shulchan Arukh Even ha‑Ezer [169](https://www.sefaria.org/Shulchan_Arukh,_Even_HaEzer.169.2), the opinion is brought that one whose father is Jewish may participate in the ceremony, i.e., he is considered Jewish through his father.
+On the other hand, in Shulchan Arukh Even HaEzer [169](https://www.sefaria.org/Shulchan_Arukh,_Even_HaEzer.169.2), the opinion is brought that one whose father is Jewish may participate in the ceremony, i.e., he is considered Jewish through his father.